czproject/phpdepend/readme.md

 PhpDepend
 =========

-Finds dependencies (classes, interfaces & traits) of PHP file (or code snippet).
+Extracts list of dependencies (classes, interfaces & traits) from PHP file or code snippet.

 Usage
 -----